csc-training/elements-of-hpc/intro/applications.md

 When people breathe, they emit aerosols into the air.
 The spreading of these aerosols can be studied with supercomputers, which in turn helps us in fighting the COVID pandemic.
-The aerosol particles are vanishingly small and light, so that they can be regarded as points being moved around by the air.
+The aerosol particles are vanishingly small and light, so that they can be regarded as points being moved around by air.
 The motion of the air itself is a very complex thing to simulate.
 Even in seemingly gentle conditions, such as blowing away the vapour over a cup of coffee or the smoke of a candle, the motion of the air is visibly disordered, or